GOOGLE HAS LAUNCHED the Pixel 4 and 4 XL, much to the surprise of no-one.

 The flagship Android 10 duo, which fell victim to an onslaught of leaks ahead of Google's unveiling, are exactly what we were expecting; both the Pixel 4 and Pixel 4 XL sport upgraded dual-camera setups, Snapdragon 855 SoCs, OnePlus-rivalling 90Hz displays and garish 'Oh So Orange' colour options.

-The Pixel 4 is available to pre-order at the Google Store, with the 64GB model priced at £669 and the 128GB version at £769.
+The Pixel 4 is available to order at the Google Store, with the 64GB model priced at £669 and the 128GB version at £769.
 The larger Pixel 4 XL is available in the same configurations priced at £829 and £929.

-EE has started taking pre-orders for both devices.
-The Pixel 4 is available with 30GB data for £54 per month with a £10 upfront cost, while the Pixel 4 XL will set you back £40 upfront on a £64 tariff that bags you the same amount of data.
+Over at EE, the Pixel 4 is available with 30GB data for £54 per month with a £10 upfront cost, while the Pixel 4 XL will set you back £40 upfront on a £64 tariff that bags you the same amount of data.

 Vodafone has started flogging the new Pixels ahead of their 24 October release.
 It's offering the Pixel 4 from £9 upfront on a £52 tariff, and the Pixel 4 XL from £29 on a £60 contract.